Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## Copy_IP

-The object of this function is to
+The object of this function is to Copy the IP address from the selected row in the DataGridView to the clipboard.

 ```c#
 public static void Copy_IP()